dblur/CRUD_App/README.md

 # JavaWeb_sandbox_CRUD_App
-web application for working with userlist
+web application for working with userlist.

 Tomcat, Maven, PostgreSql

 For the postgresql.Driver to work correctly, postgresql.jar must be placed in $CATALINA_HOME/common/lib in both Tomcat!